How to Read a VIN on a Car (Vehicle Identification Number)

 2. Have the vehicle inspected by a certified mechanic.

-I strongly advise having a licensed independent technician inspect the car for any technical problems before buying a used car.
+I strongly advise having a licensed independent technician inspect the car for technical problems before buying a used car.

 Where to Find a VIN on a Vehicle